sow1311/oracle-db-scripts/README.md

 # oracle-db-scripts
-Scripts, procedures, and backend packages for Oracle DB
+Scripts, procedures, and backend packages for Oracle DB.